MicrosoftDocs/visualstudio-docs/docs/deployment/building-clickonce-applications-from-the-command-line.md

 - `UpdateMode` specifies either Foreground updates or Background updates.

-   For .NET Core 3.1, or later, projects, Background is not supported.
+   For .NET 3.1 or later projects, Background is not supported.

 - `UpdateInterval` specifies how frequently the application should check for updates.

-   For .NET Core 3.1, or later, this setting is not supported.
+   For .NET 3.1 or later, this setting is not supported.

 - `UpdateIntervalUnits` specifies whether the `UpdateInterval` value is in units of hours, days, or weeks.

-   For .NET Core 3.1, or later, this setting is not supported.
+   For .NET 3.1 or later, this setting is not supported.

 - `UpdateUrl` (not shown) is the location from which the application will receive updates.
 If specified, this value is inserted into the application manifest.